nuntipat/MicroVSA/README.md

 ### Run benchmark automatically

-An automatic benchmark script is provided to build, upload, perform benchmark of the vanilla LDC, binary LDC and MCU-optimized LDC on an MCU development.
-For the expected runtime and flash and RAM utilization on all MCUs, please refer to Table 7-9 in our paper.
+An automatic benchmark script is provided to build, upload, and perform benchmarks of the vanilla LDC, binary LDC, and MCU-optimized LDC on MCU development boards.
+For the expected runtime and flash and RAM utilization on all MCUs, please refer to Tables 7-9 in our paper.

 ```bash
 # Table 7/8